MinecraftForge/FML/install/README.txt

 Step 4: The final step is to open Eclipse and switch your workspace to /eclipse/ (if you use IDEA, it should automatically start on your project)

+If at any point you are missing libraries in your IDE you can run "gradlew --refresh-dependencies" to refresh the local cache.

+Should it still not work,
 Refer to #ForgeGradle on EsperNet for more information about the gradle environment.

 Forge source installation